Pithorn/pithorn.github.com/_posts/2014-12-29-using-rssdrop-to-read-feeds-in-mutt.md

 ---
 layout: post
-title: "Using rssdrop to read feeds in Mutt"
+title: "Using rssdrop to receive and read feeds in Mutt"
 description: ""
 category:
 tags: [mutt, linux, rssdrop]